wormneurolab/Cooling-Stage/README.md

 # Cooling-Stage
-Our lab built a new cooling stage and associated immobilization protocol for strong immobilization of C. elegans on their original cultivation plate.
+Our lab has developed a new cooling stage and associated immobilization protocol for strong immobilization of entire C. elegans populations on their original cultivation plate.
-Despite its profound impact on biology, most high-resolution in vivo microscopy approaches remain low throughput because current immobilization techniques require significant manual effort.
-We greatly accelerate imaging of the nematode Caenorhabditis elegans by implementing a simple cooling approach to easily immobilize entire populations directly on their cultivation plates.
-We optimize and characterize cooling immobilization.
-Counterintuitively, relatively warmer temperatures immobilize animals significantly more effectively than colder temperatures utilized in prior studies.
+Counterintuitively, relatively warmer
+temperatures immobilize animals significantly more effectively than colder temperatures utilized in prior studies.
 This enhanced immobilization enables clear submicron-resolution fluorescence imaging, which is challenging to achieve